jfharris67/Pewlett-Hackard-Analysis/README.md

 ### Overall Summary

 Based on the data analysis, a significant number of roles will need to be filled as the "silver tsunami" begins to impact, with a total of 72,458 employees that are due for retirement over the near future.
 A total of 1549 employees have been identified to be part of a mentorship campaign, which may indicate that there are enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+This will depend on the the time allocated per mentor.
+When you look at the biggest impact, 171 employees per senior staff which would be an average of 43 per year.
+Training programs will need to be setup for the mentors to allow them the ability to train multiple candidates at the same time.

 ### Opportunities
 With so many senior positions potentially retiring, there is a huge opportunity for junior employees to move up in the organization.